Yashicaflex A Series

 (Brochure courtesy of Tom Heckhaus)

-The brochure is interesting in that inside, it has details of the A-I and A-II but nowhere is there mention of the red windowed AS as in the Directions above.
+Inside, it has details of the A-I and A-II but nowhere is there mention of the red windowed AS as in the Directions above.
 Adding to the confusion is this “Yashicaflex AS” manual (probably dates from close to the Yashicaflex A manual) which seems to be mainly for the Yashicaflex AS-II but also covers the “AS-I” by the note: “If you purchased the AS-I Model instructions are the same except that you wind your film using the film counting window on the side of the camera.”
 (I think that this is referring to the red window on the back, the parts diagram for the AS-II refers to the film counter on the side as “Film Counting Dial Window” - this was still the period when Japanese use of English grammar in manuals was poor.)

 (Manual courtesy of Tom Heckhaus)